 The list below contains the default action types and their parameters.
+Some of the action types listed above may not be available on all systems.

 NOTE: In addition to the default actions, the system may include alarm actions installed through third party modules.